-The media has had a field day.
-Banner headlines have been screaming that saturated fats aren't bad for you after all, and that scientists and doctors have been giving us the wrong advice for years.
-So what should we believe?
+When news headlines screamed that saturated fats aren't bad for you after all back in 2014, and that scientists and doctors have been giving us the wrong advice for years, what should we really believe?

 There are limitations to the research:

-The study does confirm one piece of advice we have been giving for years - trans fats are bad for your heart.
+The study does confirm one piece of advice we have been giving for years about trans fats.
 Doctors and dieticians have been warning of their danger for years, and as a result most margarine manufacturers have dramatically reduced the amounts they use, or cut them out entirely.
 However, they're still found in many shop-bought pastries, cakes, pies and biscuits.
 Trans fats as such don't need to be included in the ingredients on food labels, but most products with 'partially hydrogenated oils' (which do have to be listed) contain trans fats.
 The higher up the list of ingredients, the higher the levels.
 (2)

 So where does this leave us?
 Can we start deep-frying Mars® bars without a murmur of conscience?
 Er, no. Even if saturated fat in itself isn't bad for your heart (and the authors are calling for more detailed research to look specifically into this), all fats are high in calories, and too much of them in your diet means you are almost bound to put on weight.
 Nobody is arguing that being obese doesn't have risks - type 2 diabetes, and yes, heart disease and stroke.